 Record the log/incident in a factual and professional manner.
+Where appropriate the child's viewpoint must be recorded.
 Send the record to the Safeguarding Team.
 If you do not hear back from the team, contact them for an update.